mjmcc1966/PTGversionBeta1/docs/blueprint.md

 ## Core Features:

 - Category Selection: Display a home page with three buttons: 'General Trivia', 'State Trivia', and 'Government Trivia'.
 There should be a background image of the logo of the game.
-- Question Presentation: Present a randomly selected question from the chosen category with four randomly ordered multiple-choice options.
+- Question Presentation: Present one randomly selected question from the chosen category with four randomly ordered multiple-choice options.
 - Question Tracking: Ensure that no question is repeated once it has been presented to the user.
 Storing which question has been asked and removing this from the set of selectable questions
 - Answer Explanation: The database for each question provides the correct answer as well as a brief, informative explanation for the correct answer when an answer is selected.
 - Feedback Display: Display the correct answer and the generated explanation on a separate page.